 “I looked at that border bill.
 It’s a bad bill,” countered McCormick.

 The Republican called the bill an “amnesty bill” instead of a border security bill.
-He also accused Casey of changing his tune on border security, pointing to Casey’s previous criticism of a border wall during the Trump administration.
+He also accused Casey of changing his tune on border security, calling out Casey’s opposition to a border wall during the Trump administration.
 He added it was time for leadership to “take on the cartels” across the border.

 McCormick mentioned his two visits to the border and suggested Casey make his own trip.
 “I’ve been there more than the Senator and the Border Czar,” he quipped.